 GLT has received a grant to create a Natural Resource Inventory (NRI)) for Greene County.
 The NRI will help prioritize projects that will most benefit the protection of sensitive habitats, increase resilience, and improve the overall health of the watershed within Greene County.
-The project will also identify conservation priorities that GLT use will to consider land conservation opportunities we should pursue.
+The project will also identify conservation priorities that GLT will use to consider land conservation opportunities to pursue.
 This project is made possible by a $35,000 grant from the Hudson River Estuary Program funded by the NYS Environmental Protection Fund.